sebastian-sobik/Fill-The-Gaps/README.md

 Fill The Gaps allows user modify text/file that contain gaps symbolised as `___`.
 Then user can export this as word file, and his answers marked as

 ## App story 🍝
-This simple app was designed with my girlfriend in mind. <br>She studies Italian philology, and gets multiple excersises from her professors in format like I've shown above. <br> My purpose was to simplify her job, and let her focus on solving excersises instead of struggling with this odd files.
+My goal was to simplify student job which excersises were created as text with gaps marked with `___`.

 ## Usage
     * you can generate word file with ___ easily, just write text, mark gaps as _, and generate it without filling gaps,